mohammedzamakhan/toddmotto.github.io/_posts/2016-06-13-rewriting-angular-styleguide-angular-2.md

 ### List of things I feel are deprecated

-These still exist in Angular 1.x, however I feel they should be treated as deprecated and advise against them.
+These still exist in AngularJS, however I feel they should be treated as deprecated and advise against them.

 * Two-way databinding through `{ foo: '=' }` syntax
 * `controllerAs` syntax